sdcnku/micropython/docs/library/omv.image.rst

    channel.
 Additionally, it makes no sense to set the bin count larger than the number of unique pixel values for each channel.
 By default, the historgram will have the maximum number of bins per channel.

+   ``difference`` may be set to an image object to cause this method to operate on the difference image between the current image and the ``difference`` image object.
+This saves having to use a separate buffer.

    Not supported on compressed images or bayer images.